Last updated February 14, 2023

 • Assist in the set up and tear down of Health Lodge and First Aid room facilities.

-• Submit a “closing report” at the end of the season, including inventories, daily duties, and suggestions for improvement for the following season
+• Submit a “closing report” at the end of the season, including inventories, daily duties, and suggestions for improvement for the following season.

 • Other duties as assigned.

-Instructor Job Description
+Instructor (Scouts BSA) Job Description

-Specific Responsibilities:
+Responsibilities:

 • Prepare or assist in the preparation of lesson and activity plans for all activities that are assigned.
 Lesson and activity plans should be easy to comprehend and cover any necessary requirements.